wwarthen/RomWBW/Source/Doc/UserGuide.md

 [UNA BIOS Firmware Page](https://www.retrobrewcomputers.org/doku.php?id=software:firmwareos:una:start) for more information on UNA.

+## UNA Usage Notes

+- At startup, UNA will display a prompt similar to this:

+  `Boot UNA unit number or ROM?
+[R,X,0..3] (R):`

+  You generally want to choose 'R' which will then launch the RomWBW loader.
+Attempting to boot from a disk using a number at the UNA prompt will only work for the legacy (hd512) disk format.
+However, if you go to the RomWBW loader, you will be able to perform a disk boot on either disk format.

+- The disk images created and distributed with RomWBW do not have the correct system track code for UNA.
+In order to boot to disk under UNA, you must first use SYSCOPY to update the system track of the target disk.
+The UNA ROM disk has the correct system track files for UNA: `CPM.SYS` and `ZSYS.SYS`.
+So, you can boot a ROM OS and then use one of these files to update the system track.

+- Only Z-System and CP/M 2 are available OSes under UNA at this time.
+  Since NZ-COM launches from CP/M 2, it is usable.  p-System is not usable under UNA.

+- Some of the RomWBW-specific applications are not UNA compatible.

 # Upgrading

 Upgrading to a newer release of RomWBW is essentially just a matter of